axonivy/dev.axonivy.com/src/app/pages/news/9.4/07-project-migration-wizards.md

 Converting an Axon Ivy project to the latest version and technologies has never been easier.

-- __Convert Project Wizard__: The revised Convert Project Wizard converts Axon Ivy Projects to the latest version.
-But now, it also helps to convert from Primefaces 7 to 11 and web service clients from Axis to CXF.
+- __Convert Project wizard__: The revised "Convert Project" wizard converts Axon Ivy projects to the latest version.
+But now, it also helps to convert from PrimeFaces 7 to 11 and web service clients from Axis to CXF.
 - __Auto Conversion__: The Axon Ivy Engine auto-converts all deployed projects automatically to the latest version.